 Look for job vacancies at:

-Training varies from agency to agency, but graduate recruits are most often taken into the account management department for their initial training period, which will provide the broadest view of the different functions of the various departments involved in the advertising cycle.
+Training varies from agency to agency, but graduate recruits are most often taken into the account management department for their initial training period.
+This usually provides the broadest view of the different functions of the various departments involved in the advertising cycle.

-After this initial training period, you will move into account planning and receive further training in areas such as:
+After this initial training you'll move into account planning and receive further training in areas such as:

-Programmes of courses, appropriate to your level of experience on a range of subjects, can be found through the Account Planning Group.
+Programmes of courses, appropriate to your level of experience on a range of subjects, can be found through the APG.

 Because of the fast-moving nature of the industry, training continues with career development.

-The continuing professional development (CPD) accreditation standard for graduates working at IPA member agencies is provided by the Institute of Practitioners in Advertising (IPA) which also runs a training programme to meet the needs of key stages during an advertising career.
+The continuing professional development (CPD) accreditation standard for graduates working at IPA member agencies is provided by the IPA which also runs a training programme to meet the needs of key stages during an advertising career.

 Courses are also offered on advertising issues in addition to seminars on areas such as emerging technologies.

 Training courses are available for new recruits and established account planners seeking CPD from industry bodies such as the: